Bombana Regency: Administration

-Note: (a) includes 2 kelurahan. (b) notwithstanding the name, this district covers the southwest part of Kabaena island and does not include the southern portion. (c) includes one kelurahan.
+Note: (a) includes the two kelurahan of Rahampuu and Teomokole.

+(b) notwithstanding the name, this district covers the southwest part of Kabaena island and does not include the southern portion.

+(c) includes the kelurahan of Sikeli. (d) includes the two kelurahan of Dongkala and Lambale.

-(d) the southern portion of Kabaena Island (including smaller islands off its southeast coast) forms Talaga Raya District, which is part of Central Buton Regency.
+(e) the southern portion of Kabaena Island (including smaller islands off its southeast coast) forms Talaga Raya District, which is part of Central Buton Regency.

-(e) comprises 4 kelurahan and one desa. (f) comprises 3 kelurahan and 2 desa. (g) comprises 6 kelurahan and 4 desa.
+(f) comprises four kelurahan (Doule, Kasipute, Lameroro and Lampopala) and one desa. (g) includes the three kelurahan of Kampung Baru, Lauru and Poea.

+(h) includes the one kelurahan of Taubonto. (i) includes the one kelurahan of Aneka Marga. (j) comprises two kelurahan of Bambaea and Puu Lemo, plus three desa.

+(k) comprises six kelurahan (Barangga, Boeara, Boepinang, Boepinang Barat, Kasabolo and Kastarib) and four desa.

 Climate

 Most of Bombana Regency has a tropical rainforest climate (Af) with moderate rainfall from August to November and heavy rainfall from December to July.
 The following climate data is for the town of Rumbia, the seat of the regency.